zmartzone/lua-resty-openidc/README.md

           local opts = {
              -- the full redirect URI must be protected by this script and becomes:
              -- ngx.var.scheme.."://"..ngx.var.http_host..opts.redirect_uri_path
-             redirect_uri_path = "/redirect_uri",
+             -- unless the scheme is overridden using opts.redirect_uri_scheme or an X-Forwarded-Proto header in the incoming request redirect_uri_path = "/redirect_uri",
              discovery = "https://accounts.google.com/.well-known/openid-configuration",
              client_id = "<client_id",